delboy711/ArdunixNix6/README.md

 # ArdunixNix6
 Nixie Clock based on Arduino<br>

-This is a fork of Ian Smarts excellent Nixie Clock<br>
+This is a fork of Ian Sparkes excellent Nixie Clock<br>
 https://github.com/isparkes/ArdunixNix6<br>

 When building my own clock I made a few modifications to the code to add some extra features.<br>